Medically reviewed by Dr. Irish on April 28th, 2023.

 - Grooming – dogs are notorious for rolling around in the grass or dirt.
 If they happen to pick up the larvae on their fur they can accidentally ingest it through the grooming process.

-As with most illnesses, catching hookworms early can save your dog a lot of discomfort.
-There are several symptoms of hookworms in dogs that owners should be aware of to prevent an infection.
+There are several signs of hookworms in dogs that owners should be aware of to prevent an infection.

 - Pale gums